Join us as we bring Borough Market Sports Day back to life almost 80 years on! Part of MERGE Bankside.

 Take part in races and games drawing on the tradition - and silliness - of the historic competition loved and supported by Charlie Chaplin.
-Sign up a team of four players from your business, and you'll get the chance to test your strength, speed and balance in the basket carrying championship (the headline event of the time!), as well as the traditional egg and spoon race, compèred by a Charlie Chaplin lookalike.
+Sign up a team of four players from your business, and you'll get the chance to test your strength, speed and balance in the cabbage carrying championship, racing with a loaf of bread on your head, as well as the traditional egg and spoon race, compèred by a Charlie Chaplin lookalike.

 The idea of the competition was first rooted in 1904 with a cricket match between the Market’s fruiterers and salesmen.
 It soon grew into a general sports day for Market porters and became a regular event at Herne Hill Athletic Grounds.
 The event was stunted with the outbreak of the First World War, until the late 1920s when one of the original organisers at the Market set about to revive the annual event.
 Attempting to raise funds and publicity, he wrote letters to newspapers, businesses and celebrities, and in June 1930 received an unexpected response back from a Hollywood office.
 Charlie Chaplin, whose impoverished childhood had been spent on the streets of Southwark, had enclosed a cheque for £20.